dimagoltsman/home-assistant.co.il/README.md

 # home-assistant.co.il one click install

-# To install, ssh to rpi and run:
+# To install on pi, ssh to rpi and run:

 ```
 curl -s https://raw.githubusercontent.com/dimagoltsman/home-assistant.co.il/main/install | sh
 ```

-ubuntu:
+# To install on Ubuntu, open terminal or ssh to it and run:

 ```
 wget -O https://raw.githubusercontent.com/dimagoltsman/home-assistant.co.il/main/installUbuntu | sh